Canon 7D II versus Canon 80D

 With 24MP, the 80D offers a higher resolution than the 7D Mark II (20MP), but the 80D has smaller individual pixels (pixel pitch of 3.75μm versus 4.10μm for the 7D Mark II).
 Yet, the 80D is a somewhat more recent model (by 1 year and 5 months) than the 7D Mark II, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the 80D has a markedly higher DXO score than the 7D Mark II (overall score 9 points higher), which will translate into better image quality.
 The advantage is based on 1.2 bits higher color depth, 1.4 EV in additional dynamic range, and 0.1 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Canon 7D II (⇒ rgt)||APS-C||20.0||5472||3648||1080/60p||22.4||11.8||1082||70|